 Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-An example of a Freehold Enfranchisement case for a Limehouse flat is 26 Rhondda Grove in June 2009.
+An example of a Freehold Enfranchisement decision for a Limehouse flat is 26 Rhondda Grove in June 2009.
 The net price payable by the leaseholders as determined by the Tribunal was £3,015.13.
 This comprised £11,300 premium for the reversion less £8,284.87 costs as ordered by the County Court.